luigi311/mellow/QA.md

 Song Queue:

+- [ ] Starting a new queue works as expected
+  - FIX: Starting an empty queue does not unload the currently playing song
 - [x] Adding items works as expected
 - [ ] Removing items works as expected
   - FIX: Gapless: Removing next song when it is already loaded crashes the player